delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 Initial version.

 == Upgrade Notice ==

+= 4.7.0 =
+Significant update to introduce some new features and improvements and fix some bugs.

 = 4.6.2 =
 Minor update to fix some bugs and introduce some code improvements.